create3000/x_ite/docs/_posts/components/Text/FontLibrary.md

 ### MFString [in, out] **url** [ ] <small>[URI]</small>

-Location and filename of image.
+Location and filename of font.
 Multiple locations are more reliable, and including a Web address lets e-mail attachments work.

 #### Hints